 Your therapist and the other staff members will be great sources of support for you.
 You’ll always have someone to talk to, and you’ll also learn a lot from the other patients in rehab.
 It helps to know that you’re not alone, and that it’s possible to overcome your addiction.

 This is also a good way to recover from polydrug abuse.
 If you’ve abused more than one substance at a time, like alcohol and hydromorphone or synthetic marijuana and hydromorphone, you may experience some unexpected side effects or withdrawal symptoms when trying to get sober.
 If you need to deal with an alcohol addiction at the same time, you’re going to need extra support.

 Going to rehab can change your life if you allow it to.
 You have to be willing to recover, and it’s crucial to follow every step of the program.
 If you do that, you should experience success long-term.

-Realizing that you have developed an addiction to a drug you’ve been taking can be scary.
+Realizing that you have developed an addiction to a drug you’ve been prescribed can be scary.
+This is especially true if you’ve been taking the drug as prescribed.
 It’s possible that you never really thought of yourself as someone who would need rehab.
 Now that you’re considering it, you might not be sure where you can turn to for help.

 When you choose Northpoint Washington to help you, you’ll get all the support you need to be successful.
 You can check out our testimonials to see what past clients have said about our services.